thelbrecht/project-foxhound/README.md

 Just as with foxhound, use `./mach package` to obtain an archive containing the compiled browser for use on other systems.

 ## Current Status
-- ✅ Currently working with: Playwright v1.21 (JS) on Ubuntu
+- ✅ Currently tested with: Playwright v1.21 (Javascript) on Ubuntu

 ## More
 - The Foxhound README file provides additional details about the patched firefox and build instructions: [Foxhound README](README_OLD.md)